Taylor receives first senior NI call-up

 Jonny Evans returns for the games at Windsor Park on 12 and 15 November.

-Southwood, 23, is a former England Under-19 and Under-20 international and qualifies through his Northern Ireland-born grandmother.
+Born in Oxford, Southwood, 23, is a former England Under-19 and Under-20 international and qualifies through his Northern Ireland-born grandmother.

+He has been at Reading since he was eight years old and since returning to the club following a loan spell in Scotland with Hamilton Academical last season he has been the Championship side's first choice keeper.

-Hearts forward Liam Boyce has again asked not to be included, having been absent from the last two international camps for family reasons.
+Hearts forward Liam Boyce has again asked not to be included, having also been absent from the last two international camps for family reasons.

 Manchester United youngster Ethan Galbraith returns to the senior panel for the first time since the summer friendlies after impressing for Doncaster Rovers following his loan move to the League One side in August.
+Galbraith has been captaining NI U21s of late.

 The matches at Windsor Park, against Lithuania on 12 June and European champions Italy three days later, are Northern Ireland's final two Group C qualifiers.